trix-co/trix-app/README.md

 The Trix camera app allows users to apply protective filters (that protect from facial recognition) from their iOS or Android mobile device.

-Images taken in Trix are sent to Trix servers (AWS is currently used for hosting) and protected via a model-serving optimized version of [Fawkes](https://github.com/Shawn-Shan/fawkes) - which we do not own and attrubute all necessary rights to. *This app is for personal privacy protection only.
-We have no intent to monetize this product and will continue to provide it for free as long as we are able.*
+Images taken in Trix are sent to Trix servers (AWS is currently used for hosting) and protected via a model-serving optimized version of [Fawkes](https://github.com/Shawn-Shan/fawkes), used under MIT License. *We have no intent to monetize this product and will continue to provide it for free as long as we are able.*

 Backend source code (w/ modified versions of Fawkes) can be found [here](https://github.com/trix-co/trix-backend/tree/main).